-Xbox One X vs Xbox Series X: it's not an easy decision, not just because the names are somewhat similar.
-When it comes to choosing between Microsoft's high-end current-gen console and its ultra-powerful next-gen successor, it might not be immediately obvious which is the best for you.
+Xbox One X vs Xbox Series X: it's not an easy decision.
+Not just because the names are somewhat similar, but when it comes to choosing between Microsoft's high-end current-gen console and its ultra-powerful next-gen successor, it might not be immediately obvious which is the best for you.

 The Xbox One X – the mid-gen refresh of the Xbox One and Microsoft's answer to Sony’s PS4 Pro – is the best games console available right now when it comes to sheer computing chops.
 It’s for console players who want the best of the best in terms of specs with native 4K and HDR support.

-But when the Xbox Series X launches towards the end of 2020 that will all change – especially as the Xbox One X (and its cheaper Xbox One S All Digital Edition sibling) is being discontinued to make way for its next-gen successor.
+But when the Xbox Series X launches on November 10, 2020 that will all change – especially as the Xbox One X (and its cheaper Xbox One S All Digital Edition sibling) is being discontinued to make way for its next-gen successor.
 As long as Xbox One X consoles are still available to buy, though, you may be wondering whether now is the time to nab one, while those of you currently with an Xbox One X chugging away at home may be considering whether or not you really need to upgrade when the time comes.

 - PS5 vs Xbox Series X: everything we know